Skip to main content

 If your custom rules aren't being properly followed:

-1. Check that your rules are properly formatted with clear Markdown structure
+2. Verify rule formatting: Ensure that your rules are properly formatted with clear Markdown structure

-• The recommended .kilocode/rules/ directory
+• Project rules: .kilocode/rules/ directory

-3. Verify that the rules are specific and unambiguous
+4. Rule specificity: Verify that the rules are specific and unambiguous

-4. Restart VS Code to ensure the rules are properly loaded
+5. Restart VS Code: Restart VS Code to ensure the rules are properly loaded